Morisqueta

-Morisquetas are a Mexican dish from Apatzingán, Michoacán.
+Morisqueta is a Mexican dish native to Apatzingán, Michoacán.

-The dish consists of cooked rice, combined with beans, and served with a sauce of tomato, onion and garlic.
-It may contain cubes of adobera, ranchero or fresh cheese, which melts.
-There are other sauces with pork or beef.
-It is accompanied with totopos, tostadas, or fried taquitos.
+The dish consists of cooked white rice, combined with pinto beans, and served with a sauce of tomato, onion and garlic.
+Cooked and served with the sauce, traditionally may be served with cubes of adobera, a kind of cheese, ranchero or fresh cheese, which melts as you eat.
+Also, pork or beef may be served with the same staple sauce.
+Espinaca is traditionally the cut of pork that is served with this dish in a spicy green, Chile verde, sauce.
+It is often accompanied with totopos, tostadas, or fried taquitos.
 In south-western Mexico, it is customary to serve morisqueta with aporreadillo (shredded, dried meat, fried with egg, cooked in a guajillo sauce with cumin).
 Morisqueta has a strong resemblance to Moros y Cristianos, since they use the same base of rice and beans.